 1. Do your research.

 About a year before you submit you graduate school applications, you should be diligently researching potential schools and building a list.
-Starting your research at the last minute can lead to a rushed decision and disappointment in the program where you landed.
-Avoid that disappointment by spending more time digging into each school you’re considering.
+Resources such as Gradschoolmatch can help!
+Starting your research at the last minute can lead to a rushed decision and disappointment in the program where you landed, so take the time to dig into each school you’re considering.

 2. Nail down a list.

 As you did your research, you built out a general list of potential schools.
 Now you should start “grading” each school based on the information you were able to find and their responses to any of your inquiries.
 At this point, you may start eliminating some programs as you compare them to others, but don’t narrow your list down too much.
 You still have plenty of time to do that.